River Inn (Reno, Nevada): Name changes and final years

 During the 1970s, the resort was owned by a group of businessmen from Orange County, California, through companies known as Civic Center Enterprises and later Leisure Time Development.
 In 1977, the River Inn defaulted on a loan from Valley Bank of Nevada, which attempted to foreclose the property.
-At the time, gaming operations were handled by DGS, Inc., ran by 1940s Boston Red Sox pitcher Emmett O'Neill.
+At the time, gaming operations were handled by DGS, Inc., run by 1940s Boston Red Sox pitcher Emmett O'Neill.
 Leisure Time Development took over the resort later that year.

 In January 1978, the Washoe County Commission ordered the River Inn to stop the spread of effluent water and spray from its sewer lagoons.
 The wastewater had been flowing for years into Reno's main water source, the Truckee River, posing a potential health risk.
 The resort began paying up to $500 daily to have the sewage hauled by tanker truck to a sewage treatment plant.
-As a result of these expenditures. the River Inn filed for Chapter 11 bankruptcy in March 1978.
+As a result of these expenditures, the River Inn filed for Chapter 11 bankruptcy in March 1978.
 The resort owed more than $2 million to creditors.

 The River Inn closed on December 15, 1978, at the ruling of a federal bankruptcy judge.
-Approximately 20 families were living at the RV park, and were given several days to vacate the property.
+Approximately 20 families were living at the RV park and were given several days to vacate the property.
 The MGM Grand resort and numerous locals offered assistance to the displaced families.